YueGroup/yuegroup.github.io/README.md

 ## Acknowledgment

-The website is based on the [academic-website-template](https://github.com/sbryngelson/academic-website-template) by sbryngelson.
+The website is based on the academic-website-template by [sbryngelson](https://github.com/sbryngelson/academic-website-template) and [MatsEsseldeurs](https://github.com/MatsEsseldeurs/MatsEsseldeurs.github.io).
-Many parts of this site were adopted or copied from their laboratory webpage.

 ## License